-To be recommended by the faculty for award of degrees, undergraduate students must have satisfactorily completed the curriculum requirements for their degree program with a CGPA and degree program CGPA of at least 2.0 and must have satisfied the Capitol College residency requirements as listed.
+Undergraduate students must have satisfactorily completed the curriculum requirements for their degree program with a CGPA and degree program GPA of at least 2.0 and must have satisfied the Capitol College residency requirements as listed.

 Undergraduate students who complete all degree requirements by the end of the summer session are permitted to take part in the commencement ceremonies as degree candidates.
-This includes undergraduate students who have up to the maximum of six credits remaining and are enrolled for the summer session.
 If a student is not enrolled for the summer by April 15, permission to participate as a degree candidate will not be granted.